Battle of Marib (2009): Battle

-On 30 July 2009, Yemeni counterterrorism forces launched a raid on Arq al-Shabwan, a remote village in the Abidah tribal region of Marib.
-According to AQAP, they were units belonging to the National Security Bureau.
-The target of the raid was Ayad al-Shabwani, a member of AQAP described by officials as "a sort of local Robin Hood figure."
-Heavy tanks were supposed to shell an AQAP safehouse in the village where Shabwani was located, but accidentally hit a tribal compound next to it instead.
-Clashes proceeded to take place between security forces and a band of eight AQAP fighters in the village led by Shabwani, backed by dozens of unaffiliated men from the Shabwan clan who believed their village to be under attack.
+On 30 July 2009, NSB forces launched a raid on Arq al-Shabwan, a remote village in the Abidah tribal region of Marib.
+The target of the operation was Ayad al-Shabwani, a member of AQAP described by officials as "a sort of local Robin Hood figure."
+Heavy tanks were supposed to shell an AQAP safehouse where Shabwani was located but accidentally struck a compound next to it belonging to local residents.
+Clashes proceeded between the military and a band of eight AQAP fighters led by Shabwani, backed by dozens of unaffiliated men from the Shabwan clan who believed their village to be under attack.